6.2.14 Special Guardianship Orders

 A Special Guardian can appoint a guardian in the event of their death.

 A child who was looked after immediately before the making of a Special Guardianship Order is eligible for leaving care support.

 The Courts can make a Special Guardianship Order in any family proceedings even when no application has been made; this can be during Adoption proceedings; however in all circumstances the Local Authority will be required to provide a report.The Court can make a contact order, for example with the child's parents, at the same time as making the Special Guardianship Order.

-Special Guardians have Parental Responsibility for the child, but unlike Adoption, the child keeps the legal link with their parents.
+Special Guardians have Parental Responsibility for the child, to the exclusion of anyone else who might have Parental Responsibility (apart from another Special Guardian).
+However, unlike Adoption, the child keeps the legal link with their parents.